jjwithanr/obsidian_bible_study/docs/New Testament/Philippians/Philippians1.md

 #barnes

 #### v.18
 >But what does it matter?
-The imnportant thing is that in every way, whether from false motives or true, Christ is preached.
+The important thing is that in every way, whether from false motives or true, Christ is preached.
 And because of this I rejoice.

 It would be better to have preachers that were better instructed, or that were more prudent, or that had purer motives, or that held a more perfect system, yet it is much in our world to have the name of the Redeemer announced in any way, and even to be told, in the most stammering manner, and from whatever motives, that man has a Saviour. **The announcement of that fact in any way may save a soul; but ignorance of it could save none.**
 #barnes